kuboon/passkeys-middleware/hono-middleware/README.md

 # @passkeys-middleware/hono

-A reusable [Hono](https://hono.dev/) middleware that adds [passkey / WebAuthn](https://passkeys.dev/) registration and authentication endpoints powered by [`@simplewebauthn/server`](https://github.com/MasterKale/SimpleWebAuthn).
+A reusable [Hono](https://hono.dev/) router that adds [passkey / WebAuthn](https://passkeys.dev/) registration and authentication endpoints powered by [`@simplewebauthn/server`](https://github.com/MasterKale/SimpleWebAuthn).

-The middleware exposes a ready-to-serve `client.js` bundle based on [`@simplewebauthn/client`](https://github.com/MasterKale/SimpleWebAuthn/tree/master/packages/client) and a JSON API for bootstrapping and verifying passkey ceremonies.
+The router exposes a ready-to-serve `client.js` bundle based on [`@simplewebauthn/client`](https://github.com/MasterKale/SimpleWebAuthn/tree/master/packages/client) and a JSON API for bootstrapping and verifying passkey ceremonies.
 It is designed so the package can be published to both npm and [JSR](https://jsr.io/) as-is.

 ## Installation